Toladizer/calculadora_ussd/README.md

-A calculator api to create a simple USSD aplication using Africa's Talking
+A calculator api to create a simple USSD aplication using https://africastalking.com/